DevOpsBootcamp/website/source/Slides/06_boot_filesystem.rst

 - Filesystem consistency tool; protections against system freezes, power outages, etc.
 - Replaying the journal.
-- ext3’s three modes of journaling:
+- ext4’s three modes of journaling:

   - :journal: Data and metadata to journal.
   - :ordered: Data updates to filesystem, then metadata committed to journal.
   - :writeback: Metadata comitted to journal, possibly before data updates.

+- ext4 journaling differs from ext3 because it uses a single-phase checksum transaction, allowing it to be done asynchronously.

 The Boot Process
 ----------------